Changissnz/nu_merchant_principal/README.md

 pride does have limits in its material drive.
-It is those rivaled against another, out of their drives of some combination of pride and jealousy, that go digging up gravestones for evidence while ignoring what they can perceive, their own failures included, and also using most unwholly ways for what they claim to be for the "greater" or "common" good; the terms "greater" and "common" correspond to those two classic ends of the political spectrum in regards to the self and the selfless.
+It is those rivaled against another, out of their drives of some combination of pride and jealousy, that go digging up graves for evidence while ignoring what they can perceive, their own failures included, and also using most unwholly ways for what they claim to be for the "greater" or "common" good; the terms "greater" and "common" correspond to those two classic ends of the political spectrum in regards to the self and the selfless.
 These so-called sacrifices, weighing out of matters for the believed best choice, spark some of the most heated debates that go far outside of the confines of any religious framework, assuming that all religious frameworks are moral and based on the coolness of acceptance.
 The assumption is very absolutist and will probably spark laughter of the crazed variety, in a full and honest survey.

 Truly, one of those peculiar things about pride in host form is that pride is frequently more fit to be